kyliestephens-2004/Design_Project2/README.md

-# DS 4320 Project 2: XXX
+# DS 4320 Project 2: Factors Influencing Loan Default Risk

 Executive Summary - Short paragraph explaining the contents of the respository in executive form

-Name - Kylie Stephens
+NameL Kylie Stephens

-NetID - uqj5uw
+NetID: uqj5uw

 DOI - create a DOI for your project 
 